Lilias Massey: Châtelaine

 As châtelaine, Massey's duties included hosting visiting dignitaries at Rideau Hall, and accompanying the Governor General on his official state visits and public appearances.
 During her term as châtelaine, Lionel and Lilias Massey maintained their primary residence at Rideau Cottage on the grounds of Rideau Hall, while also sometimes returning to Batterwood House, the Masseys' private family home in Canton, for weekends and vacations.

 In 1953, she accompanied Vincent Massey as Canada's official representatives at the coronation of Queen Elizabeth II, and later hosted a state visit to Ottawa by Dwight Eisenhower.
 In 1954, the Masseys in turn undertook a state visit to Washington, D.C., and later hosted Queen Elizabeth the Queen Mother at Rideau Hall.
-In 1955, they hosted Princess Mary, Princess Royal at Rideau Hall.
+In 1955, they hosted Mary, Princess Royal at Rideau Hall.

 In 1956, she accompanied Vincent Massey on a tour of the Canadian Arctic, during which she became the first woman ever to fly over the North Pole.
 Upon the end of the tour, she briefly fell ill and was taken to hospital in The Pas, Manitoba.
 As of that trip, she had accompanied Vincent Massey on all but two of his 86 official trips across Canada.

 In 1957, she was the official presenter of the Lady Tweedsmuir Cup, a women's curling championship trophy named for Susan Buchan, Baroness Tweedsmuir, to the winning Royal Montreal Curling Club.

 Other dignitaries she hosted at Rideau Hall included Jawaharlal Nehru, Queen Juliana and Haile Selassie.